katebowie/my-digital-garden/_notes/sequencing-w-frictionless.md

 4. What are the barriers for frictionless and my (sequencing) data?
 Can these be broken down into problems, regardless of knowing the solution or not?

 **Has anyone thought of this?**
---> After googling for a good 10 minutes, the short answer is no. There is a pipeline created on [CyVerse](https://learning.cyverse.org/projects/sra_submission_quickstart/en/latest/step1.html) that goes through creating a SRA submission package, however a requirement is uploading your data to CyVerse Data Store.
+--> After googling for a good 10 minutes, the short answer is no. There is a pipeline created on [CyVerse](https://learning.cyverse.org/projects/sra_submission_quickstart/en/latest/step1.html) that goes through creating a SRA "submission package", however a requirement is uploading your data to CyVerse Data Store and I'm not sure this is the same as a data package necessarily.

+**What are the file types for the SRA?**
+--> Wow what a great question.